tsehaiB/esecfse21artifactsubmission/INSTALL.md

     python3 -m venv kmax_env  # create the environment
     source kmax_env/bin/activate  # enter the environment

-From source distributed with the artifact package.
-If running natively, then replace `/vagrant/kmax` with the path to the artifact package.
+Install from the source distributed with the artifact package.
+(If running natively without the Vagrant virtual machine, then replace `/vagrant/kmax` with the path to the artifact package, i.e., `PATH_TO_ARTIFACT/kmax`.)

     (cd /vagrant/kmax && python3 setup.py install)